 “Our goal is to create the next generation of protein-polymer conjugates,” says Russell.
 “Non-technically speaking, we’re trying to nano-armor proteins to make them better at what they do.”

 BioHybrid was created in 2016 to produce protein-based products for a range of different industrial applications.
-Their process, called atom transfer radical polymerization (ATRP), was first discovered by Matyjaszewski and further developed for commercialization over years of collaborative work with Russell.
+Their process uses atom transfer radical polymerization (ATRP), which was first discovered by Matyjaszewski in 1995.
+Matyjaszewski and Russell have collaborated for years, developing their technique for commercialization.

 Proteins are used to create injectable therapeutic treatments such as insulin and for catalyzing reactions in pharmaceutical and biofuel manufacturing.
 However, these proteins are often required to function in environments that may hinder or prevent them from working in the desired way—insulin, for example, must be injected because it otherwise cannot survive the acidity of the stomach.

 To protect protein in these hazardous environments, BioHybrid “nano-armors” proteins with polymer chains, attached via the ATRP process.
 Though the ability to create protein-polymer conjugates like this has existed for a long time, prior to now the process has been expensive, time-consuming, and difficult to control.
 With Russell and Matyjaszewski’s methods, the same products can be produced faster and with a much higher degree of control—at just one-tenth the cost.